Wellness

 • Use a cold compress to reduce swelling.

-• Avoid moving your jaw excessively or eating hard foods.
+• Avoid excessive jaw movement or eating hard foods.

 • Seek immediate dental or medical attention to prevent further issues.